ayabongatshabalala22-boop/Data-Analyst-journey/README.md

 This repo is both a learning journal and a showcase of my growth — from beginner projects to professional-level case studies.

 ---

-##  How to Use
-- Browse through the folders to explore different projects.
-- Open Jupyter notebooks (`.ipynb`) for detailed analysis.
-- Check out visualizations to see how insights are communicated.
+## my Motto
+"Learning today, analyzing tomorrow."

 ---

-## 🤝 Connect
+## 🤝lets Connect
 If you’d like to collaborate,RECRUITE, share feedback, or discuss data analytics, feel free to reach out via GitHub Issues or Pull Requests.

-## my Motto
-"Learning today, analyzing tomorrow."
+---